open-telemetry/semantic-conventions/docs/attributes-registry/process.md

 | `process.interactive` | boolean | Whether the process is connected to an interactive shell.  | | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

-## Notes

-[1]: The process ID within a PID namespace.
+**[1]:** The process ID within a PID namespace.
 This is not necessarily unique across all processes on the host but it is unique within the process namespace that the process exists within.